markstringer-dti/markstringer-dti.github.io/dti.md

 But if I did that, I would be being more difficult than you want the author of a book that promises to help with impossible things.
 Here are some reasons why I think you might pick up this book.

 How about this?
 You are working on a project, maybe you're a member of the project team, maybe you're the manager, and you feel stuck.
 It seems like the project is impossible.
-What's being promised can't be delivered, nobody really knows what's being promised, or what's being promised can't be delivered on time.
+What's being promised can't be delivered, nobody knows what's being promised, or what's being promised can't be delivered on time.

 Every direction that you look in there seem to be problems that can't be solved.
 You have found this book.
 You think it might be worth a read.

-You have a group of people working on a project for you, and you've got this uncomfortable feeling that the project really isn't going well and, for the sake of the company or for the sake of your career, you really need this project to succeed.
-You'd wonder if there any gems of insight in this book that you could pass on to the team or maybe anything that *you* could do differently.
+You have a group of people working on a project for you, and you've got this uncomfortable feeling that the project isn't going well.
+But, for the sake of the company or for the sake of your career, you need this project to succeed.
+You wonder if there any gems of insight in this book that you could pass on to the team or maybe anything that *you* could do differently.

 Even though we think the project is impossible, you haven't just given up.
 And it's worth asking yourself why?
 If the project seems so impossible, why hasn't it be stopped, abandoned, killed?
 Put to sleep.
 Why would anybody carry on with it?

 Well, part of the reason is your inherent optimism.
 You know that a lot of things that seem impossible, are actually possible, give the right skills and expertise.
-You know from other parts of your life, that if you can only learn to look at things in the right way and do the right things at the right time, things that seem impossible can magically be made to work out.
+You know from other parts of your life, that if you can only change your point of view, things can dramatically improvie.
+If you learn to look at things in the right way and do the right things at the right time, things that used to seem impossible can turn out ok.

-So what you would really like and what you might expect to find in a book with a title like "Delivering the Impossible" is some kind of guide, some kind of handbook for dealing with projects that seem impossible.
+So what you would like and what you might expect to find in a book with a title like "Delivering the Impossible" is some kind of guide.
+You expect some kind of handbook for dealing with projects that seem impossible.

 In such a book, you might expect to find methods for spotting issues that might make a project "impossible" as early as possible.
 You might then expect the book to go on to talk about what to do in these situations that seem impossible.
 How to make a project reasonable and deliverable and give it a chance of success.

-Finally, you might not be surprised if such a book also talked about the things you might look for to satisfy yourself that a project is genuinely impossible and gave advice on what to do in such circumstances, to keep ourselves and the people around us financially, physically and psychologically safe, so that you can walk away from a lost cause and move on to succeed on other projects, ride into the sunset to fight another day.
+What if a project is genuinely impossible?
+A book called "delivering the impossible" should tell you how to spot it.
+And it should give advice on what to do in such circumstances.
+How to keep yourself and the people around you financially, physically and psychologically safe.
+How to walk safely away from a lost cause and move on to succeed on other projects, ride into the sunset to fight another day.

-If you're getting really demanding as a reader, you might also expect the book to talk about how deliver, not just on impossible projects, but also on impossible programmes, even in impossible organisations.
-Yes, if you're really demanding, you might want such a book to talk about how to deliver the impossible at scale.
+If you're getting demanding as a reader, you might also expect the book to talk about how deliver, not just on impossible projects, but also on impossible programmes, even in impossible organisations.
+Yes, if you're demanding, you might want such a book to talk about how to deliver the impossible at scale.

 Well, this is that book.
 And it tries to meet all of these expectations.
 This is especially that book if your project, programme or organisation is in some part dependent on the development of software.

-If you read this book, you will definitely learn, how to quickly identify situations that seem impossible and how to manage and manipulate those situations so that's there's a chance, not just of delivery, but also of success.
+If you read this book, you will learn, how to identify situations that seem impossible and how to distiguish them from those situations that are impossible.
+You'll learn how to manage these situations so that's there's a chance, not just of delivery, but also of success.
 You'll also get lots of advice about how to look after yourself and those around you while you're doing it.

 ## Chapter 2 - Agreed activity